-If you were injured in an accident in Las Vegas by a taxi, limousine, bus, or executive car, you have a claim that should be handled by our Las Vegas law firm.
+If you were injured in Las Vegas in an accident involving a taxi, limousine, bus, or executive car, you have a claim that should be handled by our Las Vegas law firm.
 We have represented thousands of people injured by negligent drivers, and our lawyers understand that there are special rules and laws that apply in these instances.

 To begin with, many of these types of services are regulated by the Nevada Transportation Authority (NTA).
 The NTA requires that these carriers possess adequate insurance and ensures that annual vehicle safety inspections are performed.
 The failure of a carrier to abide by the NTA’s regulations could provide grounds for liability.

-With regard to taxicabs inside Clark County (which includes the City of Las Vegas), they are monitored by the Nevada Taxicab Authority (NTA).
+Taxicabs within Clark County (which includes Las Vegas) are monitored by the Nevada Taxicab Authority (NTA).
 The NTA has its own compliance mechanisms, which provide additional support for claims against negligent drivers and their employers.

-If you have been injured in an accident involving these types of vehicles, it is imperative that you retain a law firm that is knowledgeable regarding how these carriers function and supervised.
-Within their respective scopes, these agencies enforce applicable provisions of the Municipal Code, Clark County Code, Nevada Revised States and the Nevada Administrative Code.
+The moment you’ve been injured in Vegas in an accident involving these types of vehicles, it is imperative to retain a law firm that is knowledgeable regarding how these carriers function.
+Within their respective scopes, these agencies enforce applicable provisions of the Municipal Code, Clark County Code, Nevada Revised States, and the Nevada Administrative Code.

-Under Nevada Law, it is also interesting to note that these entities are considered to be “Common Motor Carriers.”
+Under Nevada law, it is also interesting to note that these entities are considered to be “Common Motor Carriers.”
 See NRS 706.041.
-This classification resulted in a heightened standard of car to passengers, making it easier for claimants to establish negligence.
-Once again, this analysis is State-specific, and requires that the attorney representing you be knowledgeable about Nevada Law.
+This classification resulted in a heightened standard of care to passengers, making it easier for claimants to establish negligence.
+Once again, this analysis is state-specific and requires that the attorney representing you be knowledgeable about Nevada Law.
 See Groomes v.
 Fox, 96 Nev.
 457 (1980).

 Over the years, we have observed that a surprising number of people are regularly injured by the valet workers that are simply not paying attention to their work.
 Some examples include:

-If your Las Vegas accident involved a valet employee, contact Shook & Stone to handle your claim.
+If you have been injured in Nevada by a valet employee, contact Shook & Stone to handle your claim.

-Many individuals who visit Las Vegas utilize rental vehicles.
-Many of our visitor claims involve these types of vehicles.
-These cases are unique, and require a specialized knowledge of both the rental car industry as well as auto accident/insurance cases.
-Some laws that may apply to your case include:
+Many individuals who visit Las Vegas utilize rental vehicles, which account for a great number of our visitor claims.
+These cases are unique and require specialized knowledge of both the rental car industry as well as auto accident/insurance cases.
+Here are some of the laws that may apply to your case:

 The failure to understand the subtleties of Nevada Law in this area could cause injured parties to unwittingly “leave money on the table.”
 If your Las Vegas accident involved a rental vehicle, contact Shook & Stone immediately.

-Most visitors to the Las Vegas strip choose walking as their primary mode of transportation, since many attractions are so close together.
+Most visitors to the Las Vegas strip choose walking as their primary mode of transportation since most of the attractions are so close together.
 Although the city of Las Vegas has made efforts to improve pedestrian walkways and enhance safety, accidents still happen.
 We represent pedestrians who are injured:

 Pedestrian accidents are typically serious and sometimes fatal.
 Call Shook & Stone to discuss your injury or wrongful death claim.

 Premises liability claims often require establishing that the casino/premises owner knew about a dangerous condition on their property or should have known about the hazard prior to the incident.
-The plaintiff must also effectively establish that the condition on said property was unreasonably dangerous and posed a threat of injury to the public.
-Trial defects will not result in liability.
+The plaintiff must also effectively establish that the condition on the said property was unreasonably dangerous and posed a threat of injury to the public.

-If you or a loved one was involved in this type of accident, contact Shook & Stone immediately.
+If you or a loved one has been injured in a Las Vegas hotel or casino, contact Shook & Stone immediately.
 We work quickly to preserve evidence so that we can build a strong case against the casino or premises owner.
-We will also make sure that the premises owner does not tamper with or otherwise modify the hazardous condition until it has been property inspected and documented for your case.
-Our lawyers have a comprehensive knowledge of applicable building codes, OSHA codes and standards of care necessary to build a strong slip and fall claim.
+We will also make sure that the premises owner does not tamper with or otherwise modify the hazardous condition until it has been properly inspected and documented for your case.
+Our lawyers have a comprehensive knowledge of applicable building codes, OSHA codes, and standards of care necessary to build a strong slip-and-fall claim.

-you may begin to experience symptoms within two to six hours.
+In any case, you will most likely begin to experience symptoms within two to six hours.

 Restaurants usually attempt to claim that the injured party had the condition prior to entering their eating establishment or that the injured party tampered with the item which resulted in the food-related injury.
 At Shook & Stone, we fight for food poisoning victims by showing that the eating establishment was responsible.

-Shook & Stone is your premier choice if you or a loved one was injured while visiting Las Vegas.
-As a Las Vegas law firm, we know the nuances and specific issues involved in casino, pedestrian and other types of accidents specific to this city.
+Shook & Stone is your best option if you or a loved one was injured while visiting Las Vegas.
+As a Las Vegas law firm, we know the nuances and specific issues involved in casino, pedestrian, and other types of accidents specific to this city.
 We are also extremely well-versed in Nevada law and know how to build a strong case for accident victims.